akabio/expect/README.md

 // expected the house to be 'small' but it is 'big'
 ```

+#### checking time.Time
+When comparing times it can happen that two time instances with the exact same date/time can be different.
+This happens when one of them has location set to nil and the other to UTC.
+Although the documntation states that nil must be used instead of UTC some 3th party libs manage to return such instances.

+### checking error
+For error comparison the Error strings are returned.
+This can lead to messages like `expected Error to be 'foo' but it is 'foo'`.

+### checking structs, slices, maps
 It will print complex data types formated as yaml:

 ```go